 The Fortran-based DLLs are especially suited for use with Excel.
 The basic Fortran types of INTEGER, LOGICAL and DOUBLE PRECISION map directly on to the Excel types of Long, Long and Double respectively.
 In addition Fortran array storage is directly comparable to the array storage conventions used in Excel.
 So, in general, the NAG Fortran routines may be interfaced readily to Excel.

 The C DLLs are slightly more complicated because of their more elaborate arguments, but NAG C routines too may be interfaced to Excel.
-To ease the process of mapping the C structures and data types onto Visual Basic structures and data types, a file of information is provided, which can be downloaded from the web.
+To ease the process of mapping the C structures and data types onto Visual Basic structures and data types, information is provided, which can be downloaded from the web.

 If you were to open a fresh workbook in Excel, the worksheet displayed will, by default, be a standard worksheet consisting of cells into which you put values or formulae.
 To insert code into Excel it is necessary to open a Module sheet.
 In the later versions of Excel this is accomplished via the Tools/Macro/Visual Basic Editor menus.
 It is then necessary to use the Insert menu to insert an ordinary Module.
 (Experienced users may wish to use NAG routines from within a Class Module.
 This is quite possible, but beyond the scope of this article.)